 The Upwork desktop app has a time-caching mode so you can continue logging time through minor Internet connection issues or Upwork site maintenance.
-Usually, the cache will automatically upload as soon as your connection is reestablished.
-The cache can hold about four hours at a time.
+Usually, the cache will automatically upload as soon as your connection is reestablished so the time can be included in your weekly invoices.
+The latest version of the desktop app can cache about 12 hours at a time.
 Once it is full, you can no longer log time on any contract until the cache is uploaded.
 The most common causes of time-caching mode are:

 - Upwork maintenance – Upwork undergoes periodic, and usually brief, downtime for maintenance.
 During this time, you can continue to work and your logged time will be held in the cache.
-It should reconnect and upload the cache in approximately an hour.
+It should reconnect and upload the cache within an hour.

 - Unstable Internet connection – The desktop app, especially when trying to upload logged time, requires a stable Internet connection.
 It should reconnect and upload the cache automatically as soon as the connection stabilizes, usually within a few minutes.